SEA-PHAGES/pdm_utils/docs/source/tools.rst

   :file: ./images/pipeline_stages.csv

 The ``pdm_utils`` toolkit can be used to manage different database instances.
-However, some tools may only be relevant specifically to the primary instance, Actinobacteriophage.
+However, some tools may only be relevant specifically to the primary instance, Actino_Draft.

 .. toctree::